The Abominable Dr. Phibes (1971)

 The Film

-Robert Fuest does a simply superb job behind the camera giving the film the look of one far more sophisticated and the death scenes are as well staged as they are written, with some effective and inventive special effects.
+Robert Fuest does a simply superb job behind the camera giving the film the look of one far more sophisticated, while the death scenes are as well staged as they are written, with some effective and inventive special effects.
 The set design, particularly of Phibes house, is superb with the early 1920s atmosphere well captured and the musical soundtrack is used to particular effect throughout, particularly the light organ music that Phibes plays in many scenes - quite the contrast to what you would expect from the genre.

-AIP's veteran Vincent Price was quite a regular in unusual villain roles but here gives a completely unique performance as the film's disfigured title character, able to talk only via a remote speaker Price still manages to give a particularly strong performance and you can really feel his hatred when he meets the doctors he blames for the death.
+AIP's veteran Vincent Price was quite a regular in unusual villain roles but here gives a completely unique performance as the film's disfigured title character.
+Able to talk only via a remote speaker, Price still manages to give a particularly strong performance and you can really feel his hatred when he meets the doctors he blames for the death.
 Peter Cushing was originally to have been cast in the Dr. Vesalius role, but declined it because of his wife's illness and Joseph Cotten was cast instead - he gives a good performance and certainly convinces as being a surgeon with a suitably harsh edge to his character.
 British comedian Terry-Thomas gives a short but particularly memorable performance as one of the doomed victims and a variety of familiar faces crop up in the minor roles.

 In Brief